 Shawano Pathways Bike The Barn Quilts Ride - Join us again September 27, 2014.
-Register by September 20, 2014 to receive a discounted rate.
+Bring Used Shoes for The Homeless

 (See Our Events Page)

 Walking is a great form of exercise for all ages and abilities.
 It is low impact, simple to do and requires only a confortable pair of shoes.
 Shawano Pathways will work with the City of Shawano Parks staff to develop a series of walking/biking loops that take the participant from park to park along existing trails and low-volume streets.
 These loops are proposed below.

 Loop 1 provides a four mile recreational walking/biking loop that takes the walker/biker through six public parks and open spaces and crosses the Wolf River twice.
 Beginning at Sturgeon Park, the loop travels west on the Mountain Bay Trail until it reaches the intersection of County Highway M and Rose Brook Road.
 The loop then goes south on Rose Brook Road to the area located just north of State Highway 29.
 A new trail segment will take the route through this area to the north end of River Bend Road.
 The loop then travels south on River Bend Road to River Bend Circle which goes through the boat launch/open space just west of Main Street on the Wolf River.
 Using the western sidewalk on Main Street, the loop takes the walker past the Chamber of Commerce to Sunset Avenue and the trail in Kuckuck Park.
 The Kuckuck trail takes the walker to the corner of Oak Park Drive and S River Street.
 The loop continues north on S River Street to W Westcott Ave.
 Turning west on W Wescott, the walker will pass the community gardens and Lieg Avenue Boat Launch as they travel north on S Water Street to Sturgeon Park and close the loop.